Peachtree City, Georgia: Soccer

-The Peachtree City MOBA of the Premier Development League was founded in 2016.
-The club plays out of MOBA Soccer Stadium at MOBA Soccer Academy.
+The Peachtree City MOBA of the Premier Development League was founded in 2013.
+The club played out of MOBA Soccer Stadium at MOBA Soccer Academy.

-The Peachtree City Lazers soccer club has produced many elite soccer players.
-Lazer Kelly O'Hara went on to play for Stars Mill, Stanford, The Olympics, and in at least three World Cups.
+The Peachtree City Lazers soccer club is the city’s local recreational team and was founded in 1977.
+Former Lazers player Kelly O'Hara went on to play for Stars Mill, Stanford, The Olympics, and in three World Cups.

 Peachtree City has Ace Pickleball Club for pickleball enthusiasts.